 Sr. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk/opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 6 Supply Chain Management Risk agricultural inputs from many suppliers; how it engages with suppliers on environmental and social issues may affect consumer demand, reputational risks, and the ability of the Company to effectively manage its price points.
-Supply chain management issues related to labour, risk assessments.
-To ensure sustainability, the Company continues exploring means & ways to establish contingency plans & improve supply chain Negative There was no negative financial impact for the reporting year 2023-24
+Supply chain management risk assessments.
+To ensure sustainability, the Company continues exploring means & ways to establish contingency plans & improve supply chain transparency.
+Implementing these measures will cultivate a resilient and efficient supply chain, reducing disruptions and improving overall There was no negative financial impact for the reporting year 2023-24